-Consider for a moment that this form you are currently occupying is merely a temporary assignment of values to an address in memory space, and the programs you interface with every day are structures that existed long before you entered and will exist long after your exit.
+Consider for a moment that this form you are currently occupying is merely a temporary assignment of values to an address in memory space, and the programs you interface with every day are structures that existed long before your form entered and will exist long after your form exits.

 There is no "you".
-The manifestation of "you" is merely the output of systems that you engage with in a feedback loop.
-Your internal nature is eclipsed by the influence of external nurture, and after a certain age, sources of nurture will only come from your actions.
+That perceived manifestation of "you" is merely an output of systems within a feedback loop.
+Your form's internal nature is eclipsed by the influence of your structure's external nurture.
+After a certain age, that nurture becomes self perpetuating - your sense of self will stop coming from others and will start coming from the perceived narrative carved only by your actions.

-When you think about what you want to be or whether you are making the best choice, consider the story about a person in your situation who is not you, who does not have your friends, and does not carry your personal obligations.
-What parts of the setting need to change in order to make that avatar happy?
+When you think about what you want to be or whether you are making the best choice, consider the story of a person in your situation who is not you, but has similar friends and a similar set of personal obligations.
+What parts of the setting need to change in order to make that protagonist happy?